 Long story short I stumbled across one page that became yellow over time.
-It contains 8 rules for a happy relationship I came up with years ago.
-I don’t really remember how nor what influenced me back then.
+It contains eight rules for a happy relationship I came up with years ago.
+I don’t remember how nor what influenced me back then.
 And something told me to share it here with you.

 8 Simple Rules for a Happy Relationship

 1. Reflect and Receive

 What I reflect I shall receive.
 It’s as simple as that.
 When we give love, we receive love back in the same or different form.
 When we are angry for no reason with our loved one causing them unpleasant feelings, the pain will return and bite us in the a**.
 Simple, you see.

 For me, it was hard to realize and accept, but I’m working on it full time.

 No matter the age.
 No matter the gender.
 We all need love.
 We are all longing for love and connection.